 It is most often served at room temperature, but can also be chilled or served hot (120-130°F).

-Mead dates way back to 7,000 B.C. in Northern China.
-This is far earlier than any records of wine or other alcoholic drinks.
+Mead dates way back to 7,000 B.C. in Crete, Northern China, and perhaps even thousands of years earlier in Southern Africa.
+This is far before any records of wine or other alcoholic drinks.

 Fun fact: The term “honeymoon” was coined from the use of mead by newlyweds.
 According to Scandinavian history, the honey-based drink was given to brides and grooms for one full month based on one moon cycle after getting married.
 The idea was that drinking this alcoholic beverage would increase the chances of pregnancy.